 THE SMALL PRINT

-The World Forum on Natural Capital is being run through Natural Capital Scotland Ltd, a wholly owned trading subsidiary of the Scottish Wildlife Trust.
-The Forum is not being run as a profit-making venture; in the event of any financial surplus this will be re-invested directly in the conservation work of the Scottish Wildlife Trust.
+The World Forum on Natural Capital is run through Natural Capital Scotland Ltd, a wholly owned trading subsidiary of the Scottish Wildlife Trust.
+The Forum is not run as a profit-making venture; in the event of any financial surplus this will be re-invested directly in the conservation work of the Scottish Wildlife Trust.

 You can view the project team here.